sarat1kyan/tgSSH/README.md

 # tgSSH
-Telegram bot that can execute commands on a remote Linux server and send the output back to the you via Telegram.
+Telegram bot that can execute commands on a remote Linux server and send the output back to you via Telegram.

-Using this bot you can control you linux server over ssh using TELEGRAM
+Using this bot you can control you linux server over ssh using TELEGRAM HOW TO USE:
-  • Just run the tgssh.sh wait for the necessary packages to be installed
+  • Just run the tgssh.sh script, wait for the necessary packages to be installed
   • Provide the necessary credentials
   • Just wait few seconds, and then SURPRISE your bot is waiting for you
   • Just be shure that the tgssh.py file is located in the same directiory as the tgssh.sh file